joebrew/tb_mortality/README.md

 ## Combining data

 To combine the different direct sources into one "wide" dataset, run `make_wide.R`.
-This generated `combined_data.csv`.
+This generates `combined_data.csv` the main dataset used for the entire analysis.

+## Reproducing charts, tables, and statistics

+The `visualizations_for_publication.Rmd` file contains the code for different charts, tables, and statistical tests used for the article.
+It also includes many items _not_ used for the article (ie, exploratory analysis, "sanity checks", etc.).

 ## Questions